OpenEvalProject/evals/manuscripts/elife-79665/v2/manuscript.md

 We also measured the phenotypic diversity within each metapopulation.
 Specifically, we measured the number of different task profiles present in the metapopulation (i.e., phenotypic richness) and the ‘spread’ of task profiles in the metapopulation.
 To measure a metapopulation’s task profile spread, we calculated a centroid task profile as the average of all task profiles in the metapopulation, and then we calculated the average normalized cosine distance between each population’s task profile and the centroid.
 A metapopulation’s task spread summarizes how different the constituent populations’ task profiles are from one another.

-## Evaluating whether selection schemes improve directed evolution outcomes when population-level functions are aligned with organism survival
+#### Evaluating whether selection schemes improve directed evolution outcomes when population-level functions are aligned with organism survival

 Selection-based methods of artificial selection tie desired traits to organism survival, eliminating the need to apply screening-based methods to populations.
 We tested whether the addition of population-level selection improves directed evolution outcomes even when traits of interest (population-level functions) are selected for at the individual level (i.e., tied to organism survival).
 To do so, we repeated our previously described directed evolution experiment, except we configured all population-level functions to improve an organism’s metabolic rate in addition to the individual-level functions.
 As such, all population-level functions were beneficial in all treatments, including the random and no selection controls.
 However, only treatments with non-control selection schemes applied artificial selection at the population level.

-## Statistical analyses
+### Statistical analyses

 In general, we differentiated between sample distributions using non-parametric statistical tests.
-For each major analysis, we first performed a Kruskal–Wallis test (Kruskal and Wallis, 1952) to determine whether there were significant differences in results across treatments (significance level α=0.05).
+For each major analysis, we first performed a Kruskal–Wallis test (Kruskal and Wallis, 1952) to determine whether there were significant differences in results across treatments (significance level $\alpha=0.05$).
 If so, we applied a Wilcoxon rank-sum test (Wilcoxon, 1992) to distinguish between pairs of treatments using a Bonferroni correction for multiple comparisons (Rice, 1989).
 Due to space limitations, we do not report all pairwise comparisons in our main results; however, all of our statistical results are included in our supplemental material.

-## Software and data availability
+### Software and data availability

 Our model of laboratory directed evolution is available on GitHub (see Lalejini et al., 2022) and is implemented using the Empirical scientific software library (Ofria et al., 2020).
 We conducted all statistical analyses with R version 4.04 (R Development Core Team, 2021), using the following R packages for data analysis and visualization: tidyverse (Wickham et al., 2019), ggplot2 (Wickham, 2016), cowplot (Wilke, 2020), viridis (Garnier, 2018), khroma (Frerebeau, 2022), and Color Brewer (Harrower and Brewer, 2003; Neuwirth, 2014).
 Our source code for experiments, analyses, and visualizations is publicly available on GitHub (see Lalejini et al., 2022).
 Additionally, our experiment data are publicly archived on the Open Science Framework (see Lalejini, 2022).

 ## Results and discussion

-## Baseline problem-solving expectations in an evolutionary computing context
+### Baseline problem-solving expectations in an evolutionary computing context

 First, we established baseline performance expectations for the selection schemes in a conventional genetic programming context to validate the solvability of the individual- and population-level functions used in our digital directed evolution experiments.
 Two selection schemes produced successful replicates, where success is defined as evolving a program capable of performing all 22 functions: elite (1/50) and lexicase selection (47/50).
 No replicates solved this set of tasks in any other treatment.
 Figure 2 depicts the number of functions performed by the best program from each replicate (over time and at the end of the experiment).
 All selection schemes outperformed the random and no selection controls.
 At the end of the experiment, differences between all pairs except random and no selection were statistically significant (Bonferroni-corrected Wilcoxon rank-sum, p<0.01).
 Lexicase selection was the most performant followed by top 10%, elite, tournament, and non-dominated elite selection.

 ![Figure 2.](https://cdn.elifesciences.org/articles/79665/elife-79665-fig2-v2.jpg)

-**Figure 2.:** a) and at the end of the experiment (b).Selection scheme abbreviations are as follows: TOURN, tournament; LEX, lexicase; NDE, non-dominated elite; RAND, random; NONE, no selection.
+**Figure 2.:** Selection scheme abbreviations are as follows: TOURN, tournament; LEX, lexicase; NDE, non-dominated elite; RAND, random; NONE, no selection.
 In panel (a), each line gives the mean value across 50 replicates, and the shading around each mean gives a bootstrapped 95% confidence interval.
-Differences in final task coverage among treatments were statistically significant (Kruskal–Wallis, ).p<10-4
+Differences in final task coverage among treatments were statistically significant (Kruskal–Wallis, $p<10^{-4}$).

 These data confirm that our genetic representation allows for the evolution of each computational function used in our model of laboratory directed evolution.
 Moreover, these data establish some expectations for the relative performance of each selection scheme in our directed evolution experiments.
 Lexicase selection’s strong performance is consistent with previous work demonstrating its efficacy on program synthesis problems (Helmuth and Spector, 2015a; Helmuth and Abdelhady, 2020).
 While initially surprised by non-dominated elite’s poor performance (relative to other non-control selection schemes), we note that selection methods based on Pareto domination are rarely applied to pass–fail test-based genetic programming problems, and perhaps the course-grained function scores (0 or 1) hindered its capacity for problem-solving success.

-## Lexicase and non-dominated elite selection show promise for directed evolution
+### Lexicase and non-dominated elite selection show promise for directed evolution

 Next, we compared selection scheme performance when modeling the directed evolution of digital organisms.
 Figure 3a–d shows the best population and metapopulation task coverages.
-By the end of the experiment, all selection schemes resulted in greater single-population task coverage than both random and no selection controls (Bonferroni-corrected Wilcoxon rank-sum test, p<10-4).
-Metapopulation coverage under tournament selection was not significantly different than coverage under the no selection control, but all other selection schemes resulted in significantly better metapopulation coverage than both controls (Bonferroni-corrected Wilcoxon rank-sum, p<0.03).
+By the end of the experiment, all selection schemes resulted in greater single-population task coverage than both random and no selection controls (Bonferroni-corrected Wilcoxon rank-sum test, $p<10^{-4}$).
+Metapopulation coverage under tournament selection was not significantly different than coverage under the no selection control, but all other selection schemes resulted in significantly better metapopulation coverage than both controls (Bonferroni-corrected Wilcoxon rank-sum, $p<0.03$).
 Overall, lexicase and non-dominated elite selection scored the greatest population and metapopulation task coverage out of all selection schemes, and lexicase was the overall best selection scheme according to both metrics of performance.
-Moreover, we found that lexicase selection improved both single-population and metapopulation task coverage relative to all other selection methods after just 10 cycles of directed evolution (Bonferroni-corrected Wilcoxon rank-sum, p<0.04).
+Moreover, we found that lexicase selection improved both single-population and metapopulation task coverage relative to all other selection methods after just 10 cycles of directed evolution (Bonferroni-corrected Wilcoxon rank-sum, $p<0.04$).

 ![Figure 3.](https://cdn.elifesciences.org/articles/79665/elife-79665-fig3-v2.jpg)

 **Figure 3.:** For panels (a) and (c), each line gives the mean value across 50 replicates, and the shading around each mean gives a bootstrapped 95% confidence interval.
-At the end of the experiment, differences among treatments were statistically significant for each of (b) best population task coverage, (d) metapopulation task coverage, (e) task profile diversity, and (f) task profile spread (Kruskal–Wallis, ).p<10-4
+At the end of the experiment, differences among treatments were statistically significant for each of (b) best population task coverage, (d) metapopulation task coverage, (e) task profile diversity, and (f) task profile spread (Kruskal–Wallis, $p<10^{-4}$).

 While differences were significant in the best population task coverage, they were not necessarily substantial.
 However, other measures had more substantial differences.
-Both multiobjective selection schemes—lexicase and non-dominated elite—had the greatest metapopulation task coverage (Figure 3d) and the greatest diversity of task profiles in the final metapopulations (Figure 3e; Bonferroni-corrected Wilcoxon rank-sum test, p<10-4).
-Lexicase selection in particular also had the greatest task profile spread (Figure 3f; Bonferroni-corrected Wilcoxon rank-sum test, p<10-4), which is consistent with previous results demonstrating that lexicase excels at maintaining diverse specialists (Dolson et al., 2018; Helmuth et al., 2019; Hernandez et al., 2022a; Helmuth et al., 2019).
+Both multiobjective selection schemes—lexicase and non-dominated elite—had the greatest metapopulation task coverage (Figure 3d) and the greatest diversity of task profiles in the final metapopulations (Figure 3e; Bonferroni-corrected Wilcoxon rank-sum test, $p<10^{-4}$).
+Lexicase selection in particular also had the greatest task profile spread (Figure 3f; Bonferroni-corrected Wilcoxon rank-sum test, $p<10^{-4}$), which is consistent with previous results demonstrating that lexicase excels at maintaining diverse specialists (Dolson et al., 2018; Helmuth et al., 2019; Hernandez et al., 2022a; Helmuth et al., 2019).

 The lack of task profile diversity maintained by each of the elite, top 10%, and tournament selection methods is consistent with empirical and theoretical evolutionary computing studies (Dolson et al., 2019; Hernandez et al., 2022c).
 Similar results have also been observed in directed evolution of bacterial communities.
 For example, after just six generations of selecting the top 25% of bacterial communities, Chang et al. observed that their entire metapopulation of bacterial communities descended from the initial top community, resulting in no functional variance for further selection to act on Chang et al., 2020.
 Indeed, the inability to reliably maintain diversity is an intrinsic limitation of elite, top 10%, and tournament selection, regardless of the substrate in which they are applied.